Robin Hibu: Police career

 Hibu joined as an IPS officer in 1993.
 He is the first IPS officer from Arunachal Pradesh.

 Hibu also served as the Joint commnissioner of Police, New Delhi.
 Hibu, in his posting at New Delhi, always raised his concern about women's safety and against racism towards North-East Indian people residing in Delhi.
 Hibu, even left his personal mobile on social media platforms so that North-eastern people can contact him immediately whenever they are in problems.

-Hibu, during the Covid-19 pandemic, encouraged citizens to work without any fear as he was also helping the victims.
+Hibu, during the COVID-19 pandemic, encouraged citizens to work without any fear as he was also helping the victims.

-As reported by Navbharat Times, Hibu doesn't own any house, car, or two-wheeler despite being an IPS officer.
+As reported by Navbharat Times, Hibu doesn't own any house, car, or two-wheeler despite being an IPS officer and donates 60% of his own salary to his charity Helping Hands.

+In June, 2024, Hibu was promoted to the DGP rank by the Union Home Ministry of India.

-Interviews and Commentaries
+Interviews and commentaries

 In an interview with The Hindu, Robin Hibu raised concern about females' safety in the current era.

 Social activities

 Hibu runs an NGO 'Helping Hands' to serve the North-east Indian citizens in distress.
-The NGO also provided oxygen in Delhi during the Covid-19.
+The NGO also provided oxygen in Delhi during the COVID-19.
 Noted Indian boxer and Rajya Sabha MP Mary Kom also supported Hibu's NGO Helping Hands and provided financial support to Northeastern COVID-19 patients in Delhi.